-People with low self-esteem tend to focus on their weaknesses and forget about the strengths.
-It’s important to have a balanced view of your strengths and weaknesses.
+People who have low self-esteem tend to focus their unique weaknesses and forget in regards to the strengths.
+It’s important to have a view that is balanced of your strengths and weaknesses.
 We all have both.

 What Are Your Strengths?

 Write down all the good traits you have.
-If you don’t know where to start, it may help to brainstorm adjectives going through the alphabet.
-Starting with ‘A’, for example, perhaps you are artistic or ambitious.
+If you don’t discover the place to start, it might help to brainstorm adjectives going through the alphabet.
+You start with ‘A’, for instance, maybe you are ambitious or artistic.
 Then think about ‘B’, brave or beautiful perhaps.
 Next, add some evidence.
-If you’ve identified as being artistic, is it because you draw, paint, take lots of photos, or perhaps it’s because you have an eye for style.
+Because you draw, paint, take lots of photos, or perhaps it’s because you have an eye for style if you’ve identified as being artistic, is it.

 Visualize Your Strengths And Weaknesses

-Another useful exercise is to create a collage of things that have made you feel good or people you have helped.
+Another exercise that is useful to have a collage of points that have made you think great or someone you have assisted.
 This will be entirely unique to you.
 If you don’t have pictures, mental imagery will suffice.
-Perhaps you raised money for a charity, baked a great cake, or kept someone’s confidence.
+Maybe you lifted money for the foundation, baked a great cake, or kept someone’s self-confidence.

 What do these things say about your personality?
 What does the whole collage say about you?
-You can return to this collage whenever you need a little lift, and add to it whenever you like.
+You’ll come back to this collage when you desire a little lift, and add to it whenever you like.

 Turn to Others

 Although it’s inadvisable to depend on others for your self-esteem, they can help you get started by identifying the best things they see in you.
-This exercise is called the Reflected Best Self Exercise, which is based on the work of, Jane Dutton, Robert Quinn, Laura Morgan Roberts and Gretchen Spreitzer.
+This exercise is known as Reflected greatest Best Self Exercise, which will be based on the work of, Jane Dutton, Robert Quinn, Laura Morgan Roberts and Gretchen Spreitzer.

-First, think about 10-20 people who know you well and have seen you in different contexts.
+First, remember 10-20 people who know you better as well as have seen you in different contexts.
 Then, ask them to write a short story about you when you were at your best, being as specific as possible.

-For example: Susie was at her best when she helped organized a bake sale.
-Not only did she show her compassion and determination to support worthy causes, but she organized a beautiful event and revealed a hidden talent for baking!
+For example: Susie was at her best whenever she assisted organized a bake sale.
+Not only did she show her compassion and dedication to compliment worthy factors, but she organized an event that is beautiful revealed a concealed talent for baking!

-As people know you for different things, they will probably come back with various stories.
+As people know you for different things, they shall most likely come back with different stories.
 Don’t be shy to ask.
-Most people are happy to help and enjoy completing this exercise as it evokes positive memories.
+Most people are very happy to help and enjoy doing this workout since it evokes positive memories.

 When you have collected all the answers, read through them carefully and underline or highlight any positive adjectives or verbs.
 Compile these on a fresh piece of paper.
 What do you notice?
 You should have a clearer view on how and what you do best.